openstack/contributor-guide/doc/source/code-and-documentation/using-gerrit.rst

    You can find the same repositories using the search function here:
    `OpenDev git repository browser <https://opendev.org/explore/repos>`_

-After you've completed the Setup and Learn GIT section, the following command configures the repository to know about Gerrit and installs the ``Change-Id`` commit hook.
+After you've completed the Set Up and Learn GIT section, the following command configures the repository to know about Gerrit and installs the ``Change-Id`` commit hook.
 You only need to do this once per repository you clone::